-Temple now offers a new treatment for Obstructive Sleep Apnea (OSA) for patients who can’t tolerate continuous positive air pressure (CPAP).
+Temple now offers a new treatment for obstructive sleep apnea (OSA) for patients who cannot tolerate continuous positive air pressure (CPAP).
 The FDA-approved Inspire® system is an implantable device that keeps a patient’s airway open while they sleep.

-Patients with OSA briefly stop breathing while they’re asleep, often many times per night.
+Patients with obstructive sleep apnea briefly stop breathing while they’re asleep, often many times per night.
 Normally, when people sleep, the muscles of their throats relax but their airways remain open.
-However, the airway becomes blocked in patients with OSA, and their breathing briefly stops.
+However, the airway becomes blocked in patients with obstructive sleep apnea, and their breathing briefly stops.
 The constant cycle of loss of air, waking to resume breathing, and sleeping again, often leads to poor rest and daytime drowsiness.

 - You can’t use or can’t get consistent benefit from CPAP

 - You’re over the age of 22

 Having a pacemaker does not automatically disqualify you from becoming a candidate for Inspire therapy

 A Temple doctor who has been trained in Inspire® therapy will evaluate your overall health status (including heart health) and perform a physical examination of your airway to decide if Inspire therapy might be a good option for you.